© Elena Elisseeva | Dreamstime.com

 Our bodies, as many say, are like cars; they need the right kind of fuel to run well.
 That means an energy diet that provides the proper vitamins, minerals, and nutrients to keep your strength steady throughout the day.

 You may already adhere to a high-energy diet.
-But if you find yourself routinely dragging through the day, consider the five following common-sense tips.
+But if you find yourself routinely dragging through the day, consider the five following common-sense strategies.

 How often do you rush out the door in the morning with just a cup of a coffee?
 Not a good idea.
-Give yourself natural energy foods to start your day; if you don’t have time for a vegetable omelet or eggs, at least grab an oatmeal to go, some banana slices topped with peanut butter, a yogurt with berries, or a fresh-fruit smoothie.
+Give yourself natural energy foods to start your day; if you don’t have time for—or don’t want—a bigger breakfast, consider an oatmeal to go, some banana slices topped with peanut butter, a yogurt with berries, or a fresh-fruit (or vegetable) smoothie.
+(See our post “Healthy Energy Drinks: Use These 3 Ingredients in Delicious DIY Mixes.”)

-And there are times when you feel like you don’t have lunch time, but you shouldn’t deprive your body of mid-day nutrition.
-Typically, bypassing lunch means pigging out at dinner time… and who needs to load up on protein, carbs, and calories before going to bed?
+There are days when you feel like you don’t have time for lunch, but you shouldn’t deprive your body of mid-day nutrition.
+Typically, bypassing lunch means pigging out at dinner time… and who needs to load up on protein, carbs, and calories that late in the day?

 “Skipping meals may make you feel hungrier and lead you to eat more than you normally would at your next meal,” according to the National Institutes of Health.
 “In particular, studies show a link between skipping breakfast and obesity.
 People who skip breakfast tend to be heavier than people who eat a healthy breakfast.”